 In such an instance, the parent shall submit a written and signed permission statement.
 Such an authorization shall be supported by signed and dated written orders accompanied by supporting directions from the licensed health professional.
-A PDA is a volunteer who may be a school district employee who receives additional training from a healthcare professional or expert in diabetic care, selected by the parent/guardian, and who provides care for the student consistent with the individual health plan.
+A PDA is a volunteer who may be a school district employee who receives additional training from a healthcare professional or expert in the specific area of student need, selected by the parent/guardian, and who provides care for the student consistent with the individual health plan.

 To be eligible to be a PDA, a school district employee, not licensed under RCW 18.79 must file, without coercion by the employer, a voluntary written, current, unexpired letter of intent stating the employee’s willingness to be a PDA.
 If the school district employee chooses not to be a PDA, the employee shall not be subject to any employer reprisal or disciplinary action.
 PDA training may be provided by a diabetic educator who is nationally certified.
 PDA’s who are not school employees must show evidence of comparable training and follow the district’s volunteer policy and procedures.
 The school’s RN is not responsible for the supervision of the PDA for those procedures that are authorized by the parent/guardian, however; the RN is still responsible for the overall plan of care.

 If the school decides to discontinue administering a student’s medication, the superintendent or designee must provide notice to the student’s parent/guardian orally and in writing prior to the discontinuance.
-There shall be a valid reason for the discontinuance that does not compromise the health of the student or violate legal protections for the disabled.
+There shall be a valid reason for the discontinuance that does not compromise the health of the student or violate legal protections for students with disabilities.

 District Cross Reference: